XtremeCmd/python-mini-projects/README.md

 -7.
 Student grade analyzer:- this project uses the topic of list comprehension and conditionals to grade students as per the marks scored by them.

 -8.
-Stack using list:- This project uses list as stack, and with the help of functions, we are able to achieve the operations of a stack like push, pop, peek, etc.
+Stack using list:- This project uses list as stack, and with the help of functions, we are able to achieve the operations of a stack like push, pop, peek, etc. Follow First In Last Out Principle (FILO).
+Queue using list:- This is quite similar to the stack project, with the slight change of function names and follows the First In First Out Principle (FIFO).